miklevin/MikeLev.in/pipulate.md

   ```python
   app, rt, (tasks, Task), (profiles, Profile) = fast_app("data/data.db", task={...}, profile={...})
   ```
-- **Don't:** Use heavyweight ORMs (like SQLAlchemy) with complex session management.
+- **Don’t:** Use heavyweight ORMs (like SQLAlchemy) with complex session management.

 ### Pipulate for Workflows

 - **Do:** Design workflows as a series of self-contained steps stored in a JSON blob, ensuring interruption-safe progression (just follow the established patterns).
-- **Don't:** Chain asynchronous tasks using patterns like Celery without clear state ownership.
+- **Don’t:** Chain asynchronous tasks using patterns like Celery without clear state ownership.

 ### UI Rendering with FastHTML Components

 - **Do:** Render components directly with Python functions and HTMX attributes—no templating engines needed.
-- **Don't:** Rely on string templates (like Jinja) for rendering dynamic UI components.
+- **Don’t:** Rely on string templates (like Jinja) for rendering dynamic UI components.

 ### WebSocket Handling

 - **Do:** Use a dedicated Chat class to manage WebSocket connections, message handling, and command processing.
-- **Don't:** Use raw WebSocket endpoints without proper connection management.
+- **Don’t:** Use raw WebSocket endpoints without proper connection management.

 ---